 Oracle claims high Exadata pickup

 Oracle Corp. says it’s selling a lot of Exadatas.
 A press release sent out this week featured an actual number: 1,000.
-That’s 1,000 of the high-end X86-based “database machines” are now
+That’s 1,000 of the high-end X86-based “database machines” are now actually deployed.
+It’s interesting that the company felt the need to highlight this number, since it was also mentioned on Oracle’s earnings press release last week.
+Maybe the company feels it has to reassure suddenly nervous investors that it really can sell hardware.

 The latest Exadatas started shipping in the second quarter of 2010, and 1,000 sounds about right to IDC server analyst Lloyd Cohen, who tracks such things as well as he can given what information he gets to work with.
 While Oracle trumpeted the unit sales number, there was no word on revenue, and that’s the number a lot of people would like to hear.
 Exadata carries a hefty price tag—the smallest ¼ rack unit lists for $300,000 for hardware only.
 However, Oracle has been discounting the boxes hard and pushing its sales force to make the sales.